truenas/middleware/docs/userguide/index.rst

 * Array sizes beyond 12 disks are not recommended.
 The recommended number of disks per vdev is between 3 and 9.
 If you have more disks, use multiple vdevs.

+* Some older ZFS documentation recommends that a certain number of disks is needed for each type of RAIDZ in order to achieve optimal performance.
+On systems using LZ4 compression, which is the default for FreeNAS® 9.2.1 and higher, this is no longer true.
+See `ZFS RAIDZ stripe width, or: How I Learned to Stop Worrying and Love RAIDZ <http://blog.delphix.com/matt/2014/06/06/zfs-stripe-width/>`_ for details.

 The following resources can also help you determine the RAID configuration best suited to your storage needs:

-* `What is the Best RAIDZ Configuration <http://forums.freenas.org/showthread.php?312-what-is-the-best-raidz-configuration-and-how-to-set-it-up>`_

 * `Getting the Most out of ZFS Pools <http://forums.freenas.org/showthread.php?16-Getting-the-most-out-of-ZFS-pools%21>`_